ANALYSIS-Investors stick to bets on early end to ECB hikes as uncertainty grows

 During the 2020 COVID-19 crisis, the ECB launched an emergency bond buying scheme, calming panicky markets.
 Last year it unveiled a new anti-fragmentation tool to help contain bond market stress as interest rates rose.

-Still, European bank stocks rose just 1.2% on Thursday, still down 12% since last Friday.
-They were set for their biggest weekly fall since March 2020 .SX7P
+Still, European bank stocks rose just 1.1% on Thursday, fell on Fridayand were down 12% since last Friday. .SX7P

-Bond yields rose on Thursday, but as traders stuck to shallower rate hike bets, two-year German yields remained over 40 bps lower this week in the biggest such drop since 1992 DE2YT=RR.
+Bond yields rose on Thursday and Friday, but as traders stuck to shallower rate hike bets, two-year German yields remained over 40 bps lower this week in the biggest such drop since 1992 DE2YT=RR.

 Michael Michaelides, fixed income analyst at Carmignac, said he had expected the ECB on Thursday to say it was discussing working on new instruments to backstop the banking sector, but "they didn't even get that far," he said.